Innovatoriet/Innovatoriet/3dprinters/README.md

 8. Click `Upload and Print`

 Your print is now being printed!
 It takes a while before the printer starts moving as it has to heat itself first.
-You can see heating progres on the printers display
+You can see heating progres on the printers display.
 When its done heating the print should begin.

 ## Installing Prusa Slicer